 According to a study by Cornell University, canine pain decreased, and activity increased with the use of 2 mg of CBD oil taken twice daily.
 Testing was performed on four beagles between 23.5 and 26 lbs.
 However, the study points out that these results may be specific to the CBD oil used in the research and that other CBD oils won’t necessarily have the same effect.

 If you’re going to administer CBD oil without first talking to your dog’s vet, do so slowly and carefully.
 Choose a high-quality CBD tincture and put just one or two drops in your pet’s food.
 Monitor your dog for a few days to see if there’s a change in behavior or mood.
-Giving your dog too much CBD oil at a time could result in side effects ranging from dry mouth to toxicity.
+Giving your dog too much CBD oil at one time could result in side effects ranging from dry mouth to toxicity.
 If you aren’t confident about dosing with oil, it might be easier to start with CBD-infused dog treats.

 How CBD oil for pets became popular